hldingzydong/hldingzydong.github.io/_posts/2020-09-12-Graph PartII之无向图.md

 ## Is there a cycle in the graph?
 #### Idea - DFS
-Durring DFS, if there is a vertex whose neighbor is marked, then there is a cycle.
+During DFS, if there is a vertex whose neighbor is marked, then there is a cycle.